justin-tuck/docker-CI/readme.md

 Link your Git Hub account and select your project you'll need to create a circle.yml with your project specifications and location of tests and adding the env variable to commands

 ### TRIGGER VALUE in circle CI
-curl -H "Content-Type: application/json" --data '{"build":true}' -X POST <TRIGGER_URL>
+curl -H "Content-Type:application/json" --data '{"build":true}' -X POST <TRIGGER_URL>

+Need o make sure that is exact or it will fail

+## Docker Cloud

+## Amazon Web Services